 Vermont– like and all New England is rich in history.
 Vermont was inhabited by two major Native American tribes for centuries before the Europeans came along.
-With the exception of the Thirteen Colonies, Vermont is one of only four US States to have at one time been a sivereign state, and it is the leading producer of maple syrup in America.
+With the exception of the Thirteen Colonies, Vermont is one of only four US States to have at one time been a sovereign state, and is the leading producer of maple syrup in America.
 Ask us about Vermont historic sites or share your Vermont historical information and photographs with us.
 To feature your business, contact us.
 Thank you for visiting Vermont Living Magazine.

 Vermont Historic Places